 Next, the surgeon attaches a Y-shaped section of the small intestine to the pouch.
 That creates a bypass for food, so it skips part of your digestive system.
 As a result, you absorb fewer calories and nutrients.

 Extensive gastric bypass (biliopancreatic diversion): This is a more complicated type of gastric bypass.
 The surgeon removes the lower part of the stomach.
 He then connects the small pouch that remains directly to the last part of the small intestine, completely bypassing the first two parts.
-It works for weight loss, but it's not widely used because it can leave you short on nutrients.
+It works for weight loss, but it's not widely used because it has a high complication rate and can leave you short on nutrients.

-Breakdown of staple lines.
-The band and staples fall apart, reversing the procedure.
+- Breakdown of staple lines.
+The staples fall apart.

 Gastric bypass surgery also may cause "dumping syndrome."
 When that happens, food moves too quickly from the stomach to the small intestine.
 Symptoms include nausea, weakness, sweating, fainting, and, occasionally, diarrhea after eating, as well as becoming extremely weak after eating sweets.